FRRouting/frr/doc/user/flowspec.rst

 - The first VRF with the matching Route Target will be selected to route traffic to.
 Use the following command under ipv4 unicast address-family node

-.. clicmd:: [no] rt redirect import RTLIST...
+.. clicmd:: rt redirect import RTLIST...

 In order to illustrate, if the Route Target configured in the Flowspec entry is ``E.F.G.H:II``, then a BGP VRF instance with the same Route Target will be set